 Overcrowding and Spacing

-One of the more common concerns that brings new patients into our office is crowding of teeth.
+One of the more common concerns that bring new patients into our office is the crowding of teeth.
 We see patients as young as 6 or 7 during an older sibling’s appointment if a parent has a concern.
-Usually the concern is over teeth that look crowed when they erupt or have large spaces between them.
-If you notice your child’s teeth are coming in at a slant or one behind the other, those issues may not self correct.
+Usually, the concern is over teeth that look crowded when they erupt or have large spaces between them.
+If you notice your child’s teeth are coming in at a slant or one behind the other, those issues may not self-correct.
 Make an appointment so we can assess the situation and determine when intervention is needed.

 Similar to overcrowding, spacing concerns should not be ignored.
 If you notice gaps or if it appears that the space for new teeth to come in is too small, make an appointment.
 If the patient is still growing, we can guide the growth in such a way that braces alone will solve the problem.
 If the patient is older and growth cannot be leveraged, other interventions may be required in addition to braces, such as tooth extraction.

 Obscuring or Protruding

 Other concerns arise if the front teeth stick out excessively, or if the front teeth are obscured by the bottom front teeth.
 These concerns can indicate not only a problem with the teeth but also with the jaw relationship.
 Some of these concerns are best addressed earlier rather than later to prevent injury, and guide jaw alignment, and tooth eruption.